ritmun/oathtool-for-mac/README.md

 2. Create a `token` in your auth settings (e.g. _token.redhat.com_, or your _okta_/other sso settings page for your org.)
 Remember to choose `totp` token type, if asked.
 - Find your `qrcode` on the confirmation screen.
 It should be provided as an alternative to the barcode.
-- Clone this directory.
+- Clone this repository.
 Rename the cloned directory to `.oathtool`, and move it under your home directory `~/`
 - Inside this folder, save your `qrcode` and `token` in separate files named `qrcode` and `totptoken`, with no extension.
 You'll delete these later.
 3. Create gpg keys for both files using these: \
 ```gpg --batch --output token.gpg --passphrase <some phrase 1> --symmetric totptoken``` \